chrislevn/dockerfile-practices/README.md

 # Good practices on writing Dockerfile
-Good practices on writing Dockerfile

-1. **Use minimal base images**.
+1. Use minimal base images

 Start with a minimal base image that contains only the necessary dependencies for your application.
 Using a smaller image reduces the image size and improves startup time.
 ```